For some people, sexual orientation and desire are not rigid or continuous throughout their lives; rather, they can be fluid and change over time.

 Human sexuality, however, is understood currently as more complex than either of these binary depictions typically show it to be.
 We now often differentiate sexual, romantic and aesthetic attractions and identities from each other, framing each as a constantly-changing characteristic shaped by past and current experiences, other held identities (whether racial, class, gender, ability, religious and/or others) and an individual’s own agentic desire.
 An individual may, for example, desire to have sexual relationships typically with women, but find themselves romantically attracted to people of all genders and aesthetically attracted to more androgynous forms of gender expression.
 Many years later, the same individual may find that their sexual, romantic and/or aesthetic attractions and identities have changed –perhaps as a result of living in a different environment and interacting with different communities, personal and/or spiritual exploration, a significant formative sexual or romantic experience, personal choice, some combination of all of these or for a different reason altogether.

 No matter the cause, sexual fluidity is an experience shared by many people, and does not inherently imply any negative emotional or mental health outcomes for individuals who experience it.
 For many, sexual fluidity is just one of the many unique ways in which people experience their sexuality over a lifetime.

-Alongside Stanford’s CAPS Vaden Health Center, the Queer Student Resources Center located in the Fire Truck House provides a warm and welcoming space for the extremely diverse population of students celebrating, questioning, investigating and struggling with sexual orientation and/or gender identity.
+Alongside Stanford’s Weiland Health Initiative, the Queer Student Resources Center located in the Fire Truck House provides a warm and welcoming space for the extremely diverse population of students celebrating, questioning, investigating and struggling with sexual orientation and/or gender identity.

 Originally authored by Lily Zheng, edited by Weiland Health Initiative team.